 All science content allocated to each year group is taught with fidelity to ensure coverage.
 The focus is not only on scientific knowledge but also on strand 1: "Working Scientifically".
-Science work is recorded in the children's cross curricular "Learning Books".
+Science work is recorded in yellow 'Science and Technology' books.
 Each Science project will begin with a focus on subject-specific vocabulary, found in Curriculum PRO.
 This is taught directly.

 Science KRP Knowledge Organisers are also used to support direct teaching, shared via class pages on the school website and stuck in the children's Yellow Science and Technology Books.
 Each classroom has a dedicated science working wall / display board.
-These should include key vocabulary, large versions of Knowledge Organisers and key ideas, children's questions, and some children's work and should be updated as the projects change.
+These should include key vocabulary, large versions of Knowledge Organisers and key ideas, children's questions, the 5 enquiry types and some children's work and should be updated as the projects change.

-Year Term 1 Term 2 Term 3 1 Everyday Materials Seasonal Changes Plant Parts T Human Senses Seasonal Changes Animal Parts 2 Human Survival Uses of Materials Animal Survival Z Living Things and their Habitats Plant Survival Animai Survivai 3 Skeletal and Muscular System Forces and Magnets Plant Nutrition and 3 Skeletal allu Musculai Systelli Forces and Magnets Reproduction
+Year Term 1 Term 2 Term 3 1 Everyday Materials Seasonal Changes Plant Parts 1 Human Senses Seasonal Changes Animal Parts 2 Human Survival Uses of Materials Animal Survival Living Things and their Habitats Plant Survival Allillai Sulvivai 2 Skolotal and Muscular System Forces and Magnets Plant Nutrition and 3 Skeletal and Muscular System Forces and Magnets Reproduction

-Page 36 of 50 Light and Shadows 4 Digestive System States of Matter Electrical Circuits and 4 Sound Grouping and Classifying Conductors F Forces and Mechanisms Animals Reproduction and Properties and Changes of 5 Earth and Space Ageing Materials 6 Circulatory System Electrical Circuits and Light Theory 0 Circulatory system Components Evolution and Inheritance
+Light and Shadows 4 Digestive System States of Matter Electrical Circuits and 4 Sound Grouping and Classifying Conductors Е Forces and Mechanisms Animals Reproduction and Properties and Changes of Earth and Space Ageing Materials 6 Circulatory System Electrical Circuits and Light Theory 0 Circulatory System Components Evolution and Inheritance